AryanRastogii/SENTIMENT-ANALYZER/README.md

 ---

-## 📦 Project Structure

-sentiment-analyzer/
-├── src/
-│   ├── App.js
-│   ├── index.js
-│   └── App.css
-├── public/
-│   └── index.html
-├── lambda/
-│   └── sentimentAnalyzer.py
-├── README.md
-└── package.json

 🧠 How It Works

-	1. User submits a text via React frontend
+1.User submits a text via React frontend

-	2. Axios sends a POST request to API Gateway
+2.Axios sends a POST request to API Gateway

-	3. API Gateway triggers a Lambda function
+3.API Gateway triggers a Lambda function

-	4. Lambda uses Amazon Comprehend to analyze sentiment
+4.Lambda uses Amazon Comprehend to analyze sentiment

-	5. Lambda stores the result in DynamoDB
+5.Lambda stores the result in DynamoDB

-	6. Response is sent back and displayed to the user
+6.Response is sent back and displayed to the user